SixteenThousand/Phase/README.md

  - number.max: maximum no. of versions to be kept at any one time does nothing if type == datetime
  - datetime.earliest: the earliest date to be kept at any one time.

+ ---

+ ## Dependencies

+ - python >=3.6
+    - due to 'import Pattern from typing'